totemic-tools/poly_post/README.md

 This is my first article
 ```

-*NOTE*: The metadata is interpreted as JSON, not as Elixir.

-Then, I can create an `Article` module with the following to load my
+Then, I can create an `Article` module with the following to load your
-content in a structured way to my app:
+content in a structured way to your app:

 ```elixir
 defmodule Article do